ChrisZeThird/BotZeFourth/README.md

   botserver         Get an invitation to our support server! ping              Pong!
 OCmanager:
-  addoc             Add OC to the database with respect to user and guild id deleteoc          Delete an oc from the database listartist        List all artists of a server listoc            List all oc of an artist modifyoc          Modify OC in the database with respect to user and guild id ocinfo            Gives the information sheet of an OC randomoc          Send the description of a random selected OC
+  artistlist        List all artists of a server ocadd             Add OC to the database with respect to user and guild id ocdelete          Delete an oc from the database ocinfo            Gives the information sheet of an OC oclist            List all oc of an artist ocrandom          Send the description of a random selected OC
 Suggestion:
   suggest           Make a suggestion to the developer suggestionranking Check ranking of suggestion